March 5, 2026·8 min read·MCPHubz Editorial

 AspectMCPWebMCP

-Created byAnthropicGoogle + Microsoft (W3C)
+Created byAnthropicGoogle + Microsoft (W3C Community Group)

 LayerBackendFrontend / Browser